Aaron-Bryan/Typing_Speed_Test/README.md

+Hello, Thank you for visiting this repo
-To use the program you would need to have python and pygame installed and run it.
+To use the 2D_Shooter.py you must have these libraries installed: pygame

-To install pygame simply input (pip install pygame) on your terminal
+Ex:
+pip install pygame